 Accredited Online Associates

-There are many different types of degree programs.
+There are many different types of online degree programs.
 An Associate’s degree offers primarily foundation courses that will be helpful in establishing a solid framework of information for you to build on.
 In most cases, these are the basic courses that are required for almost any degree program.
 Some colleges and universities also include enough of the major courses that are needed to provide a degree that will stand on its own.
 As a “foundation” degree, an Associate’s degree is often the first degree people earn on their way to advanced programs like Master’s and PhD programs.

 In terms of cultural and ethnic studies degree programs, an Associate’s degree may provide enough of a head start to get a student’s foot in the door.
 Most Associate’s degree programs are two years long, depending on whether or not the student takes summer classes.
 Working with different cultures can be extremely exciting and provide many once in a lifetime experiences.
 Completing an Associate’s degree program may also spark a student’s natural curiosity to continue to move forward and earn a Bachelor’s degree or higher.
 Many students who start with an Associate’s degree in cultural studies, often return to school, not as a student, but as a teacher.